gbuckingham89/valet-assistant/README.md

 A Laravel package for using [Laravel Valet](https://laravel.com/docs/valet) within another Laravel application - e.g. getting a list of sites served by Valet.

-_This package will only fully function when used on a computer that has Laravel Valet installed._
+_This package will only be fully functional when used on a computer that has Laravel Valet installed._

 **Looking for a UI for Laravel Valet?
 Take a look at [gbuckingham89/valet-launchpad](https://github.com/gbuckingham89/valet-launchpad).**